kaangiray26/geddit/README.md

 ## Contribution
 If you discover a new endpoint that is not in the list above, feel free to open an issue or a pull request.

+## Disclaimer
+This project is an **open-source** software.
+The projects is nothing more than a simple example of how to use Reddit's RSS/JSON feeds to build a library and it is not intended to be used instead of the Reddit API.
+Instead, use the official Reddit app or any other Reddit client that uses Reddit's API for full functionality. **No data is collected** from the users and **no profit is made** from the library.
+Developers are not responsible for any damage caused by the library. **Use at your own risk.**